 The post-2020 global biodiversity framework is being developed with full understanding that many of the Aichi Biodiversity Targets in the Strategic Plan for Biodiversity 2011-2020 will not have been met.
 The current status of biodiversity and ecosystem services, and projections of future loss, are deeply concerning, but at the same time research is suggesting that change is possible.
 Those negotiating the post-2020 global biodiversity framework will need a clear understanding of the available evidence in order to help them develop a framework for the future that is both sufficiently ambitious for setting the world on a path to achieve the 2050 Vision for Biodiversity, and at the same time ensures that biodiversity and ecosystem services support delivery of needs and aspirations in other sectors.

 Building upon multiple sources of information, including the IPBES Global Assessment on Biodiversity and Ecosystem Services, the Conference will facilitate a shared understanding of key knowledge areas, and help to ensure that the process for developing the post-2020 global biodiversity framework is knowledge-based, just and inclusive.
-The conference programme is being developed in the light of advice from the CBD Secretariat and other partners, and is now in the process of being finalized.
+The conference programme has been developed in light of advice from the CBD Secretariat and other partners, and is now largely finalized.

 The conference will be interactive in form, with all participants expected to contribute actively to sessions.
 Presentations will be streamed live and made available on this home page, and opportunities are being explored for online interactivity.